DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 Your mentee is very near the end of Module 8, where they have focused on one area, or a small number of areas, for development.
 They have implemented changes to their teaching and monitored the impacts of those changes on themselves and their pupils.
 They have achieved this mainly by conducting a practitioner inquiry.

-In two weeks’ time, your mentee will make the final presentation of their inquiry findings to you.
+In two weeks' time, your mentee will make the final presentation of their inquiry findings to you.
 You can see in the case studies some ways other teachers have found of sharing their insights with others.
 You should encourage your mentee to do likewise.
 However, for their presentation to you, you should set out these criteria.
 It should cover:

 - the issue they chose and how they chose it – what were they trying to learn how to do better?
 - how they gathered evidence and decided on the alteration to their practice